Listed in: Anthropology and Sociology, as ANTH-115

 How do various kinds of people in various societies worldwide define and pursue happiness?
 How do they deal with aspects of everyday life that affect their physical and psychological health?
 How does one’s gender, age, country, sociocultural background, and socioeconomic status shape the ways in which one might pursue health and happiness?
 Students will read and discuss books and articles that try to answer such questions, and learn how to conduct collaborative research to answer questions about the ways in which people in a variety of different societies worldwide experience, define, and strive for health and happiness, with a particular emphasis on comparisons between China and the United States.
 All required course readings will be in English and have English translations, and no knowledge of Chinese language is needed for success in the class, though students with Chinese language skills will have the option of working with Chinese language materials as they do their research.

 Limited to 15 students.
 Admission with consent of the instructor.
-Fall semester.
+January term.
 Professor Fong.

 If Overenrolled: Preference to first-years, Anthropology majors, and students with Chinese language skills.